aeryaguzov/workstation/README.md

 Software setup for my development desktop.

-It is well tested on latest Ubuntu LTS release.
+It was tested on latest Ubuntu LTS release in 2015, but now is no longer supported.

 ## Setup